A Special Intelligence Portal: The Humanoid Form

 hands and predictive brains good at simulating complex trajectories (a claim that should be testable by future simulation) and eventually, modeling and imitating the mental states of others in their pack so they could do imitative tool use (also eventually testable by simulation), then if diverse variants of Deinonychosaurs came to dominate that niche, we can expect a Deinonychosaur descendant to be the first to make the jump to tool use.
 Troodon couldn’t swing in the trees, but he would have been very agile among them, able to use them for escape and evasion.
 He had two manipulative hands that would have been very useful both in killing and in avoiding being killed.
 Their cousins, the microraptors, with small wings and feathers on both their arms and legs, would have been excellent in the tree niche.
 Due to their special abilities, I would argue these small raptors were not only members of an evolutionarily successful niche, they may have occupied a critical developmental niche as well.
 This looks to me like a promising case for competitive exclusion.

 One might ask, couldn’t tool use under water grow to reach competitive exclusion first?
-Like trees versus the ground for complex tool use, is land vs. water likely to be the dominant developmental gateway for the first emergence of species that use built structures, on any Earth-like planet?
-Apparently so.
+No!
+We can safely predict that just like trees versus the ground for developing the first predictive and social brains, tool use on land vs. water is going to be a developmental portal for the first species that use complex built structures, on any Earth-like planet.
 Unlike air, water is a very dense and forceful fluid relative to the muscles of species that operate within it, gravity doesn’t hold down aqueous structures or animals very well, and language may not allow for the same degree of phonetic articulation underwater as well as it does in air.
 Human vocal structures have access to roughly 100 phonemes in air, and our dominant languages use 30-50 of these, allowing complex and compressed acoustic communication.

 Science will need much better and more evo devo descriptions of what exactly is replicating when we talk about memes and temes in coming years.
-The short-lived Journal of Memetics (1997-2005) failed in part due to the lack of good definitions about what is replicating, and to the biases of its subtitle: “Evolutionary Models of Information Transmission.”
+The short-lived Journal of Memetics (1997-2005) failed in part due to the lack of good definitions about what is replicating.
+That vagueness is reflected in the implicit bias of its subtitle: “Evolutionary Models of Information Transmission.”
 Memes and temes are not just evolutionary, they are evolutionary developmental.

 Both memes and temes replicate, and the developmental component of the replicative process works to stabilize and conserve critical features of the replicator, while the evolutionary component works to destabilize and diverge the replicative forms.
 We also must get much clearer about exactly what is replicating, and where.
 Ideas and behaviors replicate in biological brains and bodies, in human culture.
 Technologies, which store ideas and algorithms, also replicate in culture, but they do so outside of biology.
 Coming up with more precise definitions than these is challenging, but necessary, so we can do replicable empirical work.